manikanta201104/Weather-App/README.md

 # Weather-App
 Weather App 🌦️ This is a simple yet powerful Weather App built using the OpenWeather API.
 The app provides real-time weather information for any city worldwide, including temperature, humidity, wind speed, and weather conditions.

-Features
+Features <br>
-Real-time Weather Data: Get up-to-date weather information for any city around the globe.
+-->Real-time Weather Data: Get up-to-date weather information for any city around the globe.

-Search Functionality: Easily search for weather information by entering a city name.
+-->Search Functionality: Easily search for weather information by entering a city name.

-Detailed Weather Information: View detailed weather data including temperature, humidity, wind speed, and weather conditions.
+-->Detailed Weather Information: View detailed weather data including temperature, humidity, wind speed, and weather conditions.

-Responsive Design: The app is fully responsive and works on all devices, from mobile phones to desktop computers.
+-->Responsive Design: The app is fully responsive and works on all devices, from mobile phones to desktop computers.

-Technologies Used
+Technologies Used:
 HTML5 , CSS3 & JS: For building the structure and styling the app.
 JavaScript: For handling user interactions and API requests.
 OpenWeather API: To fetch real-time weather data.